WebOrigami/docs/src/content/concepts/hello.md

 ## Including a file folder in a tree

-If your project folder contains a subfolder called `images`, you can include that entire folder in your site.
+You can incorporate folders from your project into your site.
 Suppose your project looks like:

 ```
 myProject/